 - Focus.
 Focus is the opposite of distractions.
 Distractions pull your mind in a thousand different directions and scattered it all over the map.
 Unlike distractions, you have to fight to stay focused in your life.
 You need to develop focus by look inward and forgetting the next dopamine hit.
 Meditate.
 Analyze yourself.
 Define your goals, vision, and values.
 Build a new skill.
 Focus only on one thing at a time.
 In today’s hectic world, this will be like a vacation for your mind.

-Start Here: Best Articles for Improving Mental Health
+How to Start Improving Mental Health

 - How to Permanently Calm Your Anxiety.
 If you’ve ever experienced anxiety, you know how much it can affect your life.
 Here is how you can understand and calm your anxiety.